YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFILERR
 ---------------------

-DBFILERR, Error with database file. xxxx.
+DBFILERR, Error with database file xxxx

 Run Time Error: This indicates that an I/O operation on the database file encountered an error.